pramoditagi/pramoditagi/README.md

 # 💫 About Me:
-🔭 Currently Working On: AeroInfo Application<br>👯 Open to Collaborate On: Retroreflect application<br>🤝 Seeking Help With: Data Structures and Algorithms, React JS, Ruby on Rails, JavaScript, Java and Node JS<br>🌱 Currently Learning: Ruby on Rails, Java and HTML<br>💬 Ask Me About: HTML, CSS, JavaScript, Java and Ruby on Rails<br>⚡ Fun Fact: I'm driven by challenges and stay laser-focused until I achieve my goals<br>📫 How to Reach Me: Details can be found under social section.
+🔭 Currently Working On: AirInfo Application<br>👯 Open to Collaborate On: Retroreflect application<br>🤝 Seeking Help With: Data Structures and Algorithms, React JS, Ruby on Rails, JavaScript, Java and Node JS<br>🌱 Currently Learning: Ruby on Rails, Java and HTML<br>💬 Ask Me About: HTML, CSS, JavaScript, Java and Ruby on Rails<br>⚡ Fun Fact: I'm driven by challenges and stay laser-focused until I achieve my goals<br>📫 How to Reach Me: Details can be found under social section.
 Select any medium to reach out to me!

 ## 🌐 Socials: